Ancient Greek 2: module 1

 - Taught: Mon, Daytime

 Choose a start date

 Duration: 10 sessions (over 10 weeks)

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-This course continues from the Ancient Greek 1: Module 3, aiming to improve your fluency in reading and translating Ancient Greek, and helping you to gain a greater knowledge of grammar and vocabulary.
-We will be using Reading Greek, a textbook designed for adult learners based on original Greek sources.
+This course continues from the Ancient Greek 1: Module 3, aiming to improve your fluency in reading and translating Classical Greek, and helping you to gain a greater knowledge of grammar and vocabulary.
+We will be using John Taylor, Greek to GCSE - Part 2, Bloomsbury, 2016.